 4. Plant against a fence line, if possible.
 This will help protect the massive plants, which grow 7 to 8 feet high, from toppling in the wind.
 (You’ll have to stake them regardless, but the fence helps!)

 5. Beware of bugs.
 Dahlias are prone to spider mites.
-Plus the asian beetles and grasshoppers love to nibble on their petals.
+Plus, Asian beetles and grasshoppers love to nibble on their petals.
 If you notice any bug problems, get on it right away.

 BY Kate Arends - October 2, 2014